reflectoring/reflectoring.github.io/_posts/2021-05-28-spring-dynamodb.md

 }
 ```

-We have decorated the getter methods with `@DynamoDBAttribute` passing in the name of the attribute.
+We have defined the mappings with the table by decorating the class with `@DynamoDBTable` annotation and passing in the table name.
+We have used the `DynamoDBHashKey` attribute over the getter method of `customerID` field.
+For mapping the remaining attributes, we have decorated the getter methods of the remianing fields with the  `@DynamoDBAttribute` passing in the name of the attribute.

+### Defining the Repository Interface
-To define a repository interface, we first need to define a domain class-specific repository interface.
-The interface must extend Repository and be typed to the domain class and an ID type.
+We will next define a repository interface by extending CrudRepository and be typed to the domain class and an ID type.
 Next, let us create our repository interface `CustomerRepository` and invoke it from a `service` class:

 ```java
 @EnableScan